ilpropheta/ilpropheta.github.io/index.md

 Since **2016** I have started organizing monthly **Coding Dojos** hosted by local user groups (e.g. [XPUG Bologna](http://www.eventbrite.it/e/biglietti-incontro-di-febbraio-xpug-bologna-21448465939) and [LUG Modena "Conoscere Linux"](http://conoscerelinux.org/category/coding/)).

 Attendees work in pair to solve three programming challenges I propose at the meeting.
 After 30' I moderate a 10-15' retrospective and at the end of the event I summarize the lessons learned.

+[Here is the list](http://www.italiancpp.org/coding-dojos/) of the previous and next coding dojos I have organized.

 ---
 Popular posts